Wilde Analysis Ltd

 • Design performance distribution versus parameter values

-Advanced Electromagnetic Material Modeling
+Advanced Electromagnetic Material Modelling

 Accurately predicting performance of electric machines often depends on the operating temperature and loading history of its components.
 These effects can be accurately accounted for with Maxwell’s advanced material modeling capabilities.